What is Kin?

 - Kinnect partners with Cuyahoga County to implement Affirm Me, a pilot program to achieve permanency for youth with diverse SOGIE who experience foster care.

 - Kinnect also partners with Cuyahoga County through 30 Days to Family® Ohio.

 - Kinnect provides education, advocacy, and outreach throughout Ohio.

-- We have implemented the 30 Days to Family® Ohio program in nine (9) Ohio counties (Allen, Clark, Cuyahoga, Fairfield, Stark, Summit, Highland, Montgomery, and Hamilton) and will expand to six (6) additional counties in 2019.
+- We have implemented the 30 Days to Family® Ohio program in fourteen (14) Ohio counties: Allen, Clark, Cuyahoga, Fairfield, Hamilton, Hancock, Highland, Lucas, Lorain, Montgomery, Sandusky, Stark, Summit, and Wood.

 - Kinnect provides systems-based consultation services around evidence-informed and evidence-based practices.
 We currently provide contract services to four (4) Ohio counties.